|Texas Educator Certification|

 - Master’s degree posted on transcript.
 (UST Master’s of Education degrees are posted approximately one month after graduation.
 If the master’s degree is from an external institution an official transcript must be on file.)

 - Complete two creditable years of teaching experience as a classroom teacher and provide a service record to document the experience.
 This official service record must show the days worked per year.
 It may be a copy.
 Allow your district up to one month to process this request.
-FAX to 713.525.3871, attention Certification Officer.
+Email documents to email@example.com, attention Certification Officer.

 - File Certification Information form.